 The Directors of the Bank are responsible for the other information.
-The other information comprises the information included in the Directors' Report, but does not include the financial statements of the Bank and our auditors' report thereon.
+The other information comprises the information included in the Directors' Report and the Shariah Committee's Report, but does not include the financial statements of the Bank and our auditors' report thereon.

-Our opinion on the financial statements of the Bank does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements of the Bank does not cover the Directors' Report and Shariah Committee's Report and we do not express any form of assurance conclusion thereon.